On the Approximate Purification of Mixed Strategies in Games with Infinite Action Sets: Results

 \subsection{Second Result: the Existence of a Pure Approximated Nash Equilibrium}

 We should define the notion of approximated Nash equilibria.
+Recall that a game is said to be usual if and only if the dimension of the range of $U$ is the same as the number of players.
 Suppose that the game is usual.
 Then, the function $U_i$ can be seen as the payoff of player $i$.
 For a given $\ve\ge 0$, the strategy profile $f$ is an $\ve$-Nash equilibrium if and only if, for every strategy $g_i$ of player $i$,

 We call a $0$-Nash equilibrium a Nash equilibrium as usual.
 If $f$ is a Nash equilibrium, then $f'$ is called an $\ve$-purification of $f$ if the following requirements holds. \begin{enumerate}[1)] \item For every $i$, $f_i'$ is a pure strategy of player $i$.